gdsec-test/dcu-cmap-service/README.md

 # CMAP Service

-CMAP Service is a GraphQL Service that retrieves a wide range of information about domains and GoDaddy accounts.
+CMAP Service is a GraphQL Service that retrieves a wide range of information about domains and GoDaddy accounts such as
+1. Host Information (Product, Shopper ID, VIP, Hostname, etc.)
+2. Registrar Information (Registrar Name, Abuse Contacts, Domain Create Date, etc.)
+3. ShopperInfo (Shopper ID, VIP, Shopper Create Date, Domain Count, etc.)

 ## Cloning
 To clone the repository via SSH perform the following